 Lossy Compression Technique

-- Discrete Cosine Transform (DCT)– This is the most widely used image compression technique.
+- Discrete Cosine Transform (DCT)– This is the most vastly used image compression technique.
 JPEG process centres around DCT.
-DCT process separates the images into different parts of frequencies.
-In the quantization step, where compression actually occurs less important frequencies are discarded.
-And the critical frequencies are retained to retrieve the image in the decompression process.
+DCT process divides the images into distinct parts of frequencies.
+In the quantization step, where compression basically occurs least important frequencies are rejected.
+And the critical frequencies are retained so that the image can be obtained in the decompression process.
 The reconstructed image could contain some distortion.

 Definition of Lossless Compression